afsharm/middleware/README.md

 # middleware

-In this project some express.js middlewares are used for validation and security checks. `index.js` is the main file of the project.
-3 route are defined in the `index.js`.
-The first one, which is the root route, is not checked in the general middleware.
-The second one has its own dedicated middleware.
-And the third one is just generally check.
+In this project, some Express.js middlewares are used for validation and security checks.
+The index.js file serves as the main file of the project and defines three routes.

+The first route, which is the root route, is not checked by the general middleware for simplicity.
+The second route has its own dedicated middleware.
+Lastly, the third route undergoes general checks.

-The main middleware is called generalMiddleware.
-It check if a specific header called `'x-contract-id'` is present or not.
-If present it should have 5 character as length.
-The root route is not checked here just for simpilicty.
+The main middleware, called generalMiddleware, verifies the presence of a specific header called 'x-contract-id'.
+If present, it should have a length of 5 characters.

-The next middleware which is implemented in the form of a method/function is responsible for security check. `checkSecurity` uses populare express.js packages to do check for XSS and other measures.
-Also `limiter` is used to prevent DOS attacks.
+The next middleware is implemented as a method/function and is responsible for security checks.
+The checkSecurity function utilizes popular Express.js packages to perform checks for Cross-Site Scripting (XSS) and other security measures.
+Additionally, a limiter is used to prevent Denial-of-Service (DOS) attacks.

-In the `index.js` also there is a simple error handling layer.
+Furthermore, the index.js file contains a simple error handling layer.

 To run the project:

-* yarn install
+Install the dependencies using yarn install.
-* node index.js
+Run node index.js.
-* browse localhost:3000
+Navigate to localhost:3000 in your web browser.
-* use postman to call other APIs
+Use Postman to call the other APIs as required.